emtee40/SPMC-wiki/Recommended-Network-Settings-for-Media-File-Serving-from-a-Network-Share.md

 # Configuration for a Windows 10 PC

-* Create a username and password specifically for SPMC on your Windows PC.
+* Create a username and password specifically for SPMC on your Windows PC (limited user account). **Do not reuse your administrator or another user account**.
+For instructions on creating Windows 10 limited User accounts, [please read here](https://www.laptopmag.com/articles/limited-user-accounts-windows-10).
 * Make sure Homegroup is disabled.
 * Ensure your Network Location = Private Network.
 * Check your Advanced Sharing Settings.
 Ensure "Turn on Password Protected Sharing" is on.